Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 I was understandably leery about using a battery operated trimmer – the main worry that I had was that the battery would die out mid way through doing the job.
 Well that fear was squashed during my first run with it – now I don’t have acres upon acres of land, but for living in the city my front and back yard are considered quite large.
 I was able to trim my entire yard – roughly 45 minutes of run time – on one charge.
 When I pushed the button on the back of the battery, I had one bar left – so a normal charge lasts just over 45 minutes (maybe you could push an hour, but I didn’t dry-run it to see).
+For cool technology for your bathroom, you should also read our review of the Dyson Airblade tap.

 The fact that the battery is 24V is also really nice – I’ve used an 18V trimmer at a friend’s house before, and it’s torque was so low it was comical.
 With this 24V powerhouse, you don’t have anything to worry about in that regard – there’s a small area on the side of my house I always forget to do until it’s really overgrown; I’m talking vines climbing up the house, and weeds that start to look like trees.
 Normally I have to get my large hedge shears to get some of the growth, but the RYOBI 24V Trimmer ripped through everything without fail.